mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 ### Preventing conflicts using a `pre-receive` hook

 WARNING:
-The solution proposed will negatively impact the performance of Git push operations because they will be proxied to the upstream Git repository.
+The solution proposed negatively affects the performance of Git push operations because they are proxied to the upstream Git repository.

 A server-side `pre-receive` hook can be used to prevent the race condition described above by only accepting the push after first pushing the commit to the upstream Git repository.
 In this configuration one Git repository acts as the authoritative upstream, and the other as downstream.
-The `pre-receive` hook will be installed on the downstream repository.
+The `pre-receive` hook is installed on the downstream repository.

 Read about [configuring Server hooks](../../../administration/server_hooks.md) on the GitLab server.